etsy/nagios-herald/docs/formatters.md

 # Formatters

 Adding context to alerts is done by the formatters.
 Formatters generate all the content that may be used by one or more message types.
-For example, certain parts of text returned by a Nagios check can be highlighted to grab the operator's attention.
+For example, text returned by a Nagios check can be highlighted to grab the operator's attention.
 Helper functions can be called to generate additional content such as image attachments or search results.